danielgur/facebook-nyc-hackathon/README.md

 # FBump
 ### Simply bump phones to add a friend to Facebook.

-The app will work for iOS.
+The app works for iOS and Android.